RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | **3**          | 0%             | 3%  | 6%  | 5%  |
 | **4+**         | 0%             | 2%  | 10% | 7%  |

-<span id="_Ref489433593" class="anchor"></span>Table : HBW, HBO, and NHB
-Person Trip Production Rates

 There are 68,272 households within the model region and 7,749 group quarters.
 Group quarters are treated as 75% one person-zero vehicle and 25% two person-one vehicle households.
 Group quarters are not multi-family or apartment buildings.
 These are most typically student housing, with one address but multiple residents.

 ## Employment